gopher-snakes-2013/essence/README.md

 * extract pertinent/interesting **snippets** from documents
 * assign snippets to **clusters** of related snippets
 * view all snippets within a given cluster

+Add Snippet button can be found in _toolbar in views/layouts/pdf_viewer